SocketDotTech/socket-docs/docs/api.md

 **Description:**

-Retrieves the forwarder address for a given on-chain address.
+Retrieves the forwarder address for a given onchain address.
 This address is predicted using create2.

 **Endpoint:**